hang-wang/generator-jhipster-ember/README.md

 #Contributors

-As for this fork only not the original project
+As for this fork only, not the original project

 * Yëco